Contents

 USER vscode

 That mounts line is a trick worth knowing.
-Bind-mounting your source into the container is convenient but node_modules over a host bind mount (especially on macOS or Windows) is painfully slow.
-Putting node_modules on a named Docker volume keeps it on the container filesystem, where reads are fast.
-The same approach helps for Python virtualenvs, Go module caches, and Rust target directories.
+Bind-mounting your source into the container is convenient, but node_modules over a host bind mount — especially on macOS or Windows, where Docker runs in a VM and every file crosses a virtualisation boundary — is painfully slow.
+Putting node_modules on a named Docker volume keeps it on the container’s native filesystem, where reads are fast.
+The same approach pays off for Python virtualenvs, Go module caches, and Rust target/ directories.
+This is the single biggest performance fix most people are missing, and it’s two lines.

 For anything that needs a database or a queue, drop a compose file in and reference a service: